allenai/allennlp-demo/CONTRIBUTING.md

-# Contributing a new model to the demo
+# Contributing a new model to the

 The following describes the steps necessary to add a model implemented in [allennlp](https://github.com/allenai/allennlp) to the online demo.